• Mon. Feb 3rd, 2025

 THE CYPRUS FRAPPE

-In Cyprus, the frappe embodies a way of life.
-The slow ritual of preparing and sipping a frappe is intertwined with the concept of ‘kafeneio,’ the traditional coffeehouse, where patrons engage in deep conversations and share stories.
-In this social landscape, the frappe shares a connection and conviviality, and its popularity has led to the emergence of specific café cultures centred around enjoying frappes, creating a key feature of Cypriot identity.
-The frappe has also made appearances in Cypriot literature, art, and film, reflecting its impact on modern Cypriot culture.
-The beverage serves as a symbol of modernity acting as a bridge between the island’s historical coffee customs and contemporary lifestyles.
-The frappe emphasises convenience, sociability, and creativity in consumption.
+In Cyprus, the frappé embodies a way of life and the slow ritual of preparing and sipping a frappé is intertwines with the concept of the traditional ‘kafeneio‘, or Cyprus coffee shop, where patrons engage in deep conversations and share stories, over a frappé or two.
+In this social landscape, the Cyprus frappe shares a connection and conviviality, and its popularity has led to the emergence of specific café cultures centred around the drink, creating a key feature of Cypriot identity.
+This is further supported by the fact that the frappé has made appearances in Cypriot literature, art, and film, all reflecting its impact on modern Cypriot culture.
+The beverage also serves as a symbol of modernity acting as a bridge between the island’s historical coffee customs and modern contemporary lifestyles, emphasising convenience, sociability, and creativity in consumption.

 A SYMBOL OF SOCIAL CONNECTION